Martini-Henry Rifle

 Frequently Asked Questions

-What makes the Martini-Henry rifle historically significant?
+What is the Martini-Henry rifle?

-What caliber is the Martini-Henry rifle, and how powerful is it?
+What caliber is the Martini-Henry rifle?

 More Reviews Videos You Might Like